Coalición Floresta Logo Coalición Floresta Search Buscar

 6

-The extractions of materials required for prevention actions, which correspond to the ordinary activity of public institutions, and therefore cannot be processed through the CNE protocols, must have an expeditious procedure at the Directorate of Geology and Mines.
-Both the Ministry of Public Works and Transport and the National Road Council may resort, as far as possible, to the regulations of Article 39 of the Mining Code.
-In the case of the Municipalities, the application of the regulations established in the Law for the regulation of the extraction of materials from quarries and public domain watercourses by the municipalities, Nº 8668, pertaining to situations of imminent risk, is recommended.
+Extractions of materials required for prevention actions that correspond to the ordinary activity of public institutions and, therefore, cannot be processed through the CNE's protocols, must have an expedited procedure in the Directorate of Geology and Mines.
+Both the Ministry of Public Works and Transport and the National Road Council may resort, as far as possible, to the regulations of article 39 of the Mining Code.
+In the case of Municipalities, the application of the regulations established in the Law for the Regulation of Material Extraction from Quarries and Public Domain Watercourses by Municipalities No. 8668 concerning situations of imminent risk is recommended.

 7

-Done at the Presidency of the Republic, on the nineteenth day of the month of August, two thousand fourteen.
+Given at the Presidency of the Republic, on the nineteenth day of the month of August, two thousand fourteen.

 Artículos